Welcome back for another trail update!

 As mentioned before, I decided to take a zero day here to let the rain pass and my feet rest.
 We’re in the eye of a huge storm (and have been for a week) but supposedly it’s moving north so I’m hoping it will clear up so I don’t have to hike the upcoming rocky sections in a complete downpour.

-We had breakfast at 7am which I used an egg casserole, French toast, and muffins.
+We had breakfast at 7am at which I consumed an egg casserole, French toast, and muffins.
 It was delicious and I could have easily eaten three more servings!
 After that, it was back to the bunkhouse to lay down and enjoy the rest.
 Since there’s no computer, TV, or stores nearby there isn’t much else to do, which is perfectly fine.

 As expected, the rain has been nonstop since about midnight.
 Every couple of hours it dies down a little, but then picks right back up, seemingly worse than before, and so I feel justified in my decision to take the day off.

 I didn’t do much throughout the day, which was great.
 I watched some videos on my phone, chatted with the other guys here, took a nap, and walked maybe a total of a quarter mile all day.
 It was damn nice.
-I put my laundry away, refilled my food bag, and resprayed my hiking clothes and gear with pemetherin to dissuade ticks and other bugs.
+I put my laundry away, refilled my food bag, and resprayed my hiking clothes and gear with permethrin to dissuade ticks and other bugs.

-The Facebook page for the AT posted some disconcerting news on their feed today, saying that due to the recent storm some parks and areas in New York and New Jersey are either closed or nearly impassable.
+The Facebook page for the ATC posted some disconcerting news on their feed today, saying that due to the recent storm some parks and areas in New York and New Jersey are either closed or nearly impassable.
 Although I won’t be crossing into New Jersey for another few days and the storm should have passed by then, I suspect the trail will be in pretty poor condition.
-From various YouTube videos I’ve seen, the upcomi section of the trail is already a bit overgrown in addition to being rocky, so the addition of the storm means that it will probably be flooded and have even more downed trees.
+From various YouTube videos I’ve seen, the upcoming section of the trail is already a bit overgrown in addition to being rocky, so the addition of the storm means that it will probably be flooded and have even more downed trees.
 Ugh.